 On October 17th at South Texas College of Law I will be making a presentation entitled Kill-Lists and Accountability, based on my identically titled paper.
 The abstract of the paper appears below:

 On Friday, April 6, 2012 I will be participating in a debate at The University of California, Davis School of Law.
 The topic is “America’s Reach: The Constitutionality of Targeted Killing.”
-The speech is sponsored by the ACLU and the Federalist Society.
-For more on this issue, see my article Kill-Lists and Accountability.
+The speech is sponsored by the ACLU and the

 On February 10, 2010 I will be participating in a panel discussion focused on “How to Try Suspected Terrorists” sponsored by the Loyola Law School-Los Angeles International Law Society and Federalist Society chapters.